rackerlabs/design-system/_docs/resources/design-resources.md

 <div class="hxRow">
 {% column left:"hxCol-md-4" %}
-If you aren't familiar with Craft, it is a Sketch add-on that includes a feature for shared libraries.
-If imported into your project the Craft library will automatically alert you when new assets are available.
+Craft, is a Sketch add-on that includes a feature for shared libraries.
+When imported into your Sketch project, the Craft library automatically alerts you when new assets are available.
 {% endcolumn %}
 {% column right:"hxCol-md-7" %}
 ![](http://design.rax.io/wp-content/uploads/2016/08/Design-System-Sketch-3.png){:width="80%"}
 {% endcolumn %}
 </div>

-If you've never used Craft before, we urge you to take a minute to learn about it before diving in:
+If you've never used Craft before, take a minute to learn about it before diving in:
 <div class="ui centered image">
   <video class="ui large image" width="320" height="240" controls>